Twins born in different years, 15 minutes apart - NewsBreak

 Parents Fatima Madrigal and Robert Trujillo welcomed a baby boy named Alfredo Antonio on New Year’s Eve at 11:45 p.m.
 Fifteen minutes later, his little sister Aylin Yolanda entered the world at midnight on Jan.
 1, 2022.

 “It’s crazy to me that they are twins and have different birthdays,” said Madrigal in a press release announcing the rare birth.
-“I was surprised and happy that she arrived at midnight.”Can you test positive for 2 COVID variants at once?
+“I was surprised and happy that she arrived at midnight.”‘Starving, freezing’: Sen. Kaine among hundreds snowed in, stuck for hours on I-95 in Virginia

 Aylin weighed 5 lbs., 14 oz., and Alfredo weighed 6 lbs., 1 oz.

 What are the odds of a birth like this?
-Some estimate the chance of twins being born in different years is 1 in 2 million, the press release said.
+Some estimate the chance of twins being born in different years are 1 in 2 million, the press release said.

 Dr. Ana Abril Arias, who helped deliver the twins, says the birth was one of the most memorable deliveries of her career.